qossayrida/birzeit-lab-scheduler/README.md

 ### CORS Errors

-If fetching fails:
+If fetching fails in production:
-1. Use the HTML upload option
+1. Confirm the requested URL has a snapshot registered in `STATIC_PROXY_CACHE`.
-2. Deploy the proxy endpoint
+2. Use the HTML upload option as a quick workaround.
-3. Update proxy URL in `useStore.ts`
+3. Deploy the proxy endpoint (Cloudflare Worker/Vercel/Netlify) for live data refreshes.

 ### Data Not Persisting